evtHsa/extendedKalmanFilter/README.md

 Common subexpressions were moved to temporary variables.
 The utiliity of this was questionable in light of modern compiler technology.

+### Running the Project

+ - run cmake and make per the project instructions
+ - start the simulator(requires, per the instructions, installation of the term2 simulator)
+ - start build/ExtendedKF

 ### Closing Note
 I struggled for a while to understand why my RMSE values were not within spec until I revisited the "Tips and Tricks" and implemented the suggestion to normalize the angles resultant from atan2.
 Thank you!!